NoseferatuWKF/obsidian/technical/jargon.md

 **Atoi**
 >[A]scii to [I]nteger

+**Itoa**
+>[I]nteger to [A]ascii

 LDAP
 >[L]ightweight [D]irectory [A]ccess [P]rotocol

 nonce
 >In cryptography, a nonce is an arbitrary number that can be used just once in a cryptographic communication.[1]
 It is often a random or pseudo-random number issued in an authentication protocol to ensure that old communications cannot be reused in replay attacks.
 They can also be useful as initialization vectors and in cryptographic hash functions.

+TLB
+>[T]ranslation [L]ook-aside [B]uffer, is a unit in CPU to translate virtual address to physical address

+Optimistic locking
+>lock with versioning (dates/timestamps/checksums/hashes).
+If record is dirty i.e version changed, then transaction is aborted and can be restarted.
+This strategy is applicable to high-volume systems and three-tier architectures where the application does not maintain a connection to the database for the session

+Pessimistic locking
+>mutex lock for exclusive use of a single transaction until it finishes. this is how two-phase commit works

+syscall
+>called by software running on the OS to services provided by the OS

+interrupt
+>usually called by hardware, but can also be called by software (soft interrupt) notifying the CPU/Microprocessor about an event that needs handling in software (usually a driver)